 These images can be promoted across all of your social media channels and increase virality.

-Creating slideshows can challenge your team to shorten your ideas into a thoughtful slide.
+Creating slideshows can challenge your team to shorten your ideas into thoughtful slides.
 It removes all of the heavy text your visitors have to read and simplifies your message.
 If somebody wants to read text documents, they will search for a free guide and blog posts.
 Slideshows can cater to the needs of those visual learners.

 Slideshows are also great for promotions on your social media such as Linkedin.